-The Company holds a non-consolidated interest in Kah Capital Management, which is accounted for as an equity method investment in other assets on the Statement of Financial Condition.
-The Company paid \$250 thousand and \$346 thousand, during the quarters ended March 31, 2022 and 2021, respectively, in fees to Kah Capital Management for investment services provided, which are reported within Other Expenses on the Statement of Operations.
+The Company exchanged its interest in Kah Capital Management, LLC for a interest in Kah Capital Holdings, LLC, which is accounted for as an equity method investment in other assets on the Statement of Financial Condition during the quarter ended June 30, 2022.
+Kah Capital Holdings, LLC is the parent of Kah Capital Management, LLC.
+The Company did not pay any fees to Kah Capital Management, LLC during the quarter ended June 30, 2022 and paid \$351 thousand during the quarter ended June 30, 2021.
+The Company paid \$250 thousand and \$697 thousand during the six months ended June 30, 2022 and 2021, respectively, in fees to Kah Capital Management, LLC.
+These fees are paid for investment services provided and are reported within Other Expenses on the Statement of Operations.
+The Company has made a \$75 million capital commitment to a fund managed by Kah Capital Management, LLC.